dmtrKovalenko/odiff/README.md

  * server.stop();
  * ```
  *
- * It is absolutely fine to keep odiff server living in the module root
+ * It is absolutely fine to keep odiff sever leaving in the module root
  * even if you have several independent workers, it will automatically spawn
  * a server process per each multiplexed core to work in parallel *